 Once you’ve done this, you’ll need to choose your initial settings and payment plan.
 This is also where you choose what level of security and performance you’d like.

 Finally, you’ll reach a page that tells you to change your nameservers.
 Log in to where you registered your domain name and enter your new nameservers.
 This can take up to 24 hours, so once you’ve updated these you will likely need to wait for the changes to propagate.

 That’s it.
-All of your website’s traffic is now being passed through Cloudflare’s data centres.
-This means that Cloudflare can now deflect any traffic that they believe to be suspicious, while serving normal visitors a version of your files from the nearest data centre to them.
+All of your website’s traffic is now being passed through Cloudflare’s data centers.
+This means that Cloudflare can now deflect any traffic that they believe to be suspicious while serving normal visitors a version of your files from the nearest data center to them.